worthbak/inventory-checker-app/docs/index.md

 * iPhone 13 Pro
 * iPhone 13 Pro Max
 * iPad mini (wifi and cellular)

+Note that not all build-to-order configurations will be stocked by Apple Stores (this is especially true for MacBook Pros).
+InventoryWatch only lists configurations that are known to be stocked by Apple Stores.

 _Don't see your product on the list?
 Add an issue to the Github project [here](https://github.com/worthbak/inventory-checker-app/issues)._